 We are a 501(c)(3) non-profit arts organization in downtown Framingham, MA.
-Founded in 2005, we host high quality, professional musicians and performers as well as being home to a variety of programs, open mics and classes.
+Founded in 2005, we host high-quality, professional musicians and performers as well as being home to a variety of programs, open mics and classes.
 Our vision includes bringing together a diverse community of artists and art appreciators of all ages, cultures, and interests in a supportive and nurturing environment.

-ātac was founded in 2005 by Michael Moran with a vision of bringing together a diverse community of artists and art appreciators of all ages, cultures, and interests in a supportive and nurturing environment.
-Our first home was a small storefront in the historic village of Saxonville in north Framingham.
-After a year of repeated sold-out performances, it was clear that ātac needed a larger venue.
+ātac was founded in 2005 by Michael Moran with the vision of bringing together a community of artists and art appreciators of all ages, cultures, and interests.
+Our first home was a small storefront in the village of Saxonville on the north side of Framingham.
+However, after a year of sold-out performances, it was clear that ātac needed a larger venue.

-• In 2008 we officially settled into our new home: a completely renovated performance hall with space for music concerts, theater shows, art exhibits, classes, film screenings, and lectures.
+In May 2007, Framingham Town Meeting voted to lease the historic downtown Hollis Street Firehouse to ātac for 50 years.
+We began a Capital Campaign to renovate the building.
+The Board raised over $250,000 in cash and in-kind contributions.
+A year later, we officially settled into our new home: a completely renovated performance hall with space for music concerts, theater shows, art exhibits, classes, film screenings, and lectures.

 In 2015, we celebrated a decade of bringing the arts to the MetroWest community.
 Our art galleries were updated and refocused to feature MetroWest artists.
 In addition, we launched our third exhibition space, Morton Street Gallery, through a partnership with Exhibit 'A' Brewing Company.